MOMENT3D/MomentSlicer/README.md

 **Mac**:
 1. Download the right binaries for your computer: `arm64` version for Apple Silicon and `x86_64` for Intel CPU.
-2. Double click to unzip the package, move OrcaSlicer.app to Application folder.
+2. Double click to unzip the package, move MomentSlicer.app to Application folder.
 3. The app is signed but not notarized at the moment due to the proptiery network plugin.
     We have two options to make it run on our machines
   - Option 1 (You only need to do this once.
 After that the app can be oppened normally.):